-Bailey Jackson, Ed.D., and Rita Hardiman, Ed.D.
+Bailey Jackson, Ed.D and Rita Hardiman, Ed.D

-- 1. Clear commitment to creating an inclusive organization. - 2.
-Seeks, develops, and values the contributions and talents of all members. - 3.
-Includes all members as active participants in decisions that shape the organization. - 4.
-Employees reflect diverse social and cultural groups throughout all levels of the organization; and demonstrate the multicultural competencies to address the increasing diversity among the populations they serve. - 5.
-Acts on its commitment to eliminate all forms of exclusion and discrimination within the organization, including racism, sexism, heterosexism, ageism, classism, disability oppression, religious oppression, genderism, etc. - 6.
-Follows through on broader social and environmental responsibilities.
+- 1. Clear commitment to creating an inclusive organization - 2.
+Seeks, develops, and values the contributions and talents of all members - 3.
+Includes all members as active participants in decisions that shape the organization - 4.
+Members reflect diverse social and cultural groups throughout all levels of the organization; and demonstrate the multicultural competencies to serve the increasingly diverse populations - 5.
+Acts on its commitment to eliminate all forms of exclusion and discrimination within the organization, including classism, racism, sexism, heterosexism, ageism, disability oppression, religious oppression, etc. - 6.
+Follows through on broader social and environmental responsibilities